-Call 0161 448 4200 to pay by bank debit card or credit card.
-Have your tenancy reference number to hand.
-Or you can use the 24-hour automated payment service provided by
+Phone Call

-'allpay' - just phone 0844 5578321.
+You can still use the 24 hour automated payment service provided by 'Allpay' - just phone the Customer Hub and select the RENT option, and then you will be prompted to PRESS 1 to make a payment.
 You'll need the 19 digit reference from your rent card.